Southwestern Turkey Collards Wraps

 Then about a year ago I started to see collard greens used to wrap around various fillings; think of it as a more nutritious version of a lettuce wrap.
 Oh yes, I loved this idea and when I was cooking with my nephew Jake recently we let our creative cooking imagination go wild and these Southwestern Turkey Collard Wraps were the happy result.

 Jake and I both loved the flavors in these spicy collard wraps, and the recipe is Low-Carb, Gluten-Free, and Paleo (without the Spike Seasoning if you’re strictly Paleo), so I hope it will work for a lot of people who want a more nutritious low-carb wrap.
+If you’re eating Keto just switch out the ground turkey for higher-fat ground beef if you prefer.
 If you’ve never tried collard greens, this recipe might inspire you to give them a try, but you could definitely serve the spicy turkey mixture over lettuce too if there are family members who turn their nose up at the idea of collards.

 Dice up red bell pepper and saute in a little oil until it’s tender-crisp.
 While the peppers cook, trim and wash collards leaves and pat dry.
 Slice up 2 more collard leaves and coarsely chop them; dice the avocado and toss with lime juice.